 On a company level, robust iPhone sales have substantially contributed to Apple’s historically great third quarter results.
 The company reported 22% revenue growth year over year (up to $51.501 billion), and an increase in profits from $8.467 to $11.124 billion (31% expansion).
 The numbers led to a fantastic close for the company’s fiscal 2015, with yearly revenues also up by 28%.
 Much of this came on the back of the iPhone, but Apple also reported record sales of Macs and new products also contributed to the revenue growth.

 Despite these great numbers, however, Apple saw some real disappointments for the quarter, and some things that should give the company pause.
 First, iPad sales, which are already far from their peak sales numbers, continue to see shrinking sales.
 After a 5% drop in revenues from iPad sales in 2014, fiscal 2015 saw Apple lose a whopping 23% in revenues.
 Sales of Macs, despite displaying a record number of sales, also showed slowed growth in 2015 (only 6% growth compared to 2014’s 12% increase).
-The other bright spot for the company was growth in revenues from other products (which still include sales from the Apple watch).
+The other bright spot for the company was growth in revenues from other products (which include new details of sales from the Apple watch).
 As of now, Apple still draws over 60% of all its revenues from iPhone sales, which creates a major vulnerability for future earnings.

 Can (and Should) Apple Diversify?